13 Lessons From the Experiences of Self-Made Billionaire FoundersBusiness Advice & Research

 The founders of Stripe, John and Patrick Collison, grew up in a small village in central Ireland, teaching themselves to code at a young age and competing with each other.
 Patrick graduated from high school at 16 and enrolled at MIT.
 His brother John followed him to the US a few years later, enrolling at Harvard.

 They both dropped out of college in 2009 to head to Silicon Valley to start what would become Stripe.
-Fast forward to 2018 and John Collison became the world’s youngest self-made billionaire at 27, proving that success can come at any age.
+Fast forward to 2018 and John Collison became the world’s youngest self-made billionaire at 27, proving that anyone can reach success.

 In today’s competitive startup world, founders must always look for ways to improve their company (both internally and externally) if they want to take things to the next level.